georg3k/ansible-hpc-k8s-iac/README.md

 ## Infrastructure as Code

-The purpose of this project is to provide an automated environment for setting up and managing HPC clusters.
+The purpose of this project is to provide an automated environment for setting up and managing HPC clusters (and other stuff).

+> **Note**
+> This project was originally meant to be a tool for automatic HPC cluster configuration and maintenance, however over time it became a single point of management for my local lab cluster and includes various somehow unrelated services.
+It is not advisable to use such a monolithic project to control and maintain all of your infrastructure, however in a lab environment it does serve well.
+You can use this project as a cookbook and take separate roles that you actually need.
+Currently it can be used to configure all kind of clusters (LDAP and ssh auth, DHCP, DNS, NTP, PXE boot, IPMI, etc), HPC clusters (Slurm), deploy monitoring (Zabbix), high-availability clusters (Kubernetes), Gitlab instances, Ingress and SSL termination points (Nginx reverse proxy) and other...

 ## Quick start